Transmutation based Quantum Simulation for Non-unitary Dynamics

 \section{Transmutation and unitary superpositions}

-Transmutation methods provide a classical route for reducing a given evolution problem to another one whose analysis is already available.
-Typical objectives include replacing equations with singular coefficients by regular ones, removing small parameters, or relating second--order and first--order evolutions.
+Transmutation methods provide a systematic way to represent one evolution problem as a superposition of another, often simpler, evolution whose analysis or numerical treatment is more accessible.
 We refer to \cite{CarrollShowalter1976,KatrakhovSitnik1984,Sitnik2012,Lions1956,Lions1959Weinstein,GriegoHersh1971} for representative developments.
 In this section we use transmutation techniques to express a target non-unitary dynamics as a superposition of unitary evolutions.
 This structure is particularly suitable for quantum algorithm design.